SanguineSatan/AndroidMiner/README.md

 the `android_arm86` folder and follow the instructions.
 If it says something along the lines of "64 bit" then you are looking for the `android_arm64` folder.
 If your phone uses an Intel processor you should go to the `android_i686` folder.

+# What coins this can mine
+I have personally tested these miners with Monero (XMR) and Electorneum (ETN), but I am to understand that they whould also work with Aeon and Sumokoin.

 # Issues
 Be sure to let me know if you have any issues getting this to work.
 I want to have this work for everyone!